djbigzzz/mystartupai/README.md

 </tr>
 </table>

-### The Journey
+### What's Working Now

-**Vale (The Validator)** runs real-time market research using Perplexity AI—analyzing competitors, market size, customer pain points, and funding landscape.
+**Vale (The Validator)** is live and validating startup ideas.
+She runs real-time market research using Perplexity AI—analyzing competitors, market size, customer pain points, and funding landscape.
 You get a validation report with a clear verdict: **GO, REFINE, or PIVOT**.
 No expensive consultants.
 No waiting weeks.
 Just honest feedback in minutes.

-Once Vale validates your idea, the team takes over:
+### The Vision

-1. **Vale** validates your idea with live market research
+The platform is designed as a complete co-founder journey with four specialized AI agents:

-2. **Stratos** guides customer discovery and feature prioritization
+1. **Vale** validates your idea with live market research ✅ **(Live)**
-3. **Archie** generates business plans and pitch decks
+2. **Stratos** will guide customer discovery and feature prioritization
-4. **Blaze** matches you with investors and growth channels
+3. **Archie** will generate business plans and pitch decks
-5. Now you're ready to build with Replit Agent or raise funding
+4. **Blaze** will help with investor matching and growth strategies

-> We're not here to tell you your idea is great.
-We're here to tell you the truth, then help you build something that actually works.
+> Right now, Vale is the co-founder you need most: the one who stops you from building the wrong thing.
+The rest of the team is coming.

 ---